Singer Grimes, Girlfriend Of Elon Musk, Posts Nude Instagram Photo That Appears To Announce She’s Pregnant

 “L O V E youuuuu, please come to slay us ALL,” wrote fellow singer Janelle Monae.

-Many others noted that the picture wasn’t likely to stay up for long given that it was a violation of the social media site’s rule against over nudity.
-Several people commented that they reported the image, though it remained up more than an hour after being posted and spurring several stories from celebrity news outlets.
+Many others noted that the picture wasn’t likely to stay up for long given that it was a violation of Instagram’s rules against overt nudity.
+Several people commented that they reported the photo, though it remained up more than an hour after being posted and spurred a number of stories from celebrity news outlets.
 The image was also shared across social media.

 As Business Insider noted, the singer and producer has played with followers on social media before, so it was not clear if the pregnancy announcement was legitimate.